‘Just too darn old:’ Sanders, Biden confront age concerns

 Sanders opened up about his health during an interview at a coffee shop in Des Moines, one of several he conducted this week as he works to convince voters in the first states on the 2020 presidential primary calendar that he’s physically able to beat President Donald Trump next fall and assume the demands of the presidency.

-Sanders would be 79 years old when inaugurated.
-Biden would be 78 if he wins.
-To date, Trump is the oldest candidate to win a first term: He was 70 when sworn into office.

-Sanders told The Associated Press he was looking forward to “a 100 percent recovery — full recovery.”
+Sanders told The Associated Press that he was looking forward to “a 100 percent recovery — full recovery.”

 “Now I got three good arteries,” he said.
 “And three good arteries are better than two good arteries.
 So, I’m feeling pretty good.”

-Note: This story has been corrected to delete a quote mistakenly attributed to Joe Biden when it was actually stated by his wife, Jill.